mavryk-network/taquito/website/versioned_docs/version-19.0.0/sapling.md

 ## How to prepare a shielded transaction?

-A shielded transaction allows sending tokens from a Tezos account (tz1, tz2, tz3) to a Sapling address (zet).
+A shielded transaction allows sending tokens from a Tezos account (mv1, mv2, mv3) to a Sapling address (zet).
 The `prepareShieldedTransaction` method of the `SaplingToolkit` takes an array of `ParametersSaplingTransaction`, making it possible to send tez to multiple addresses at once if needed.

 The `ParametersSaplingTransaction` is an object made of:
 - a `to` property, which is the destination address (zet)
 - an `amount` property, which is the amount to shield in tez by default
 - an optional `memo` that cannot be longer than the specified memo size
-- an optional `mutez` property that must be set to true if the specified amount is in mutez rather than tez
+- an optional `mumav` property that must be set to true if the specified amount is in mumav rather than tez

 The `prepareShieldedTransaction` method returns the crafted Sapling transaction parameter but does not perform any change on the shielded pool.
 A subsequent step where the Sapling transaction parameter is submitted to the smart contract must be done.
 Note that in a case of a shielded transaction, the shielded amount must be sent along when calling the smart contract to transfer the tez to the shielded pool, or it will result in an error.